upb-lea/gym-electric-motor/docs/JOSS/paper.md

 The ``gym-electric-motor`` (``GEM``) library provides simulation environments for electrical drive systems and, therefore, allows to easily design and analyze drive control solutions in Python.
-Since ``GEM`` is strongly inspired by OpenAI's ``gym`` [@gym-whitepaper], it is particulary well-equipped for (but not limited to) applications in the field of reinforcement-learning-based control algorithms.
+Since ``GEM`` is strongly inspired by OpenAI's ``gym`` [@gym-whitepaper], it is particularly well-equipped for (but not limited to) applications in the field of reinforcement-learning-based control algorithms.
 In addition, the interface allows to plug in any expert-driven control approach, such as model predictive control, to be tested  and to perform benchmark comparisons.
 The ``GEM`` package includes a wide variety of motors, power electronic converters and mechanical load models that can be flexibly selected and parameterized via the API.
-A modular software code also allows additional system components to be included in the simulation framework.
+A modular structure allows additional system components to be included in the simulation framework.

 # Field of Application

-Electric drive systems and their control are an important topic both in academic and industrial research due to their worldwide usage and deployment.
+Electric drive systems and their control are an important topic in both academic and industrial research due to their worldwide usage and deployment.
 Control algorithms for these systems have usually been designed, parameterized and tested within ``MATLAB - Simulink`` [@MathWorks], which is developed and promoted specifically for such engineering tasks.
-In the more recent past, however, commercial software like ``MATLAB`` has difficulties to stay on par with the expandability and flexibility offered by open-source libraries that are available for more accessible programming languages like Python.
+In the more recent past, however, commercial software like ``MATLAB`` has difficulties to stay on par with state-of-the-art concepts for scientific modeling and the flexibility offered by open-source libraries that are available for more accessible programming languages like Python.
-In consequence, a Python-based drive simulation framework like ``GEM`` is an evident step in order to accelerate corresponding control research and development.
+Consequently, a Python-based drive simulation framework like ``GEM`` is an evident step in order to accelerate corresponding control research and development.
-Moreover, the latest efforts concerning industrial application of reinforcement-learning control algorithms heavily depend on Python packages like ``Keras`` [@Chollet2015], ``Tensorflow`` [@tensorflow2015-whitepaper] or ``PyTorch``[@NEURIPS2019_9015].
+Specifically, the latest efforts concerning industrial application of reinforcement-learning control algorithms heavily depend on Python packages like ``Keras`` [@Chollet2015], ``Tensorflow`` [@tensorflow2015-whitepaper] or ``PyTorch``[@NEURIPS2019_9015].
 Hence, the built-in OpenAI ``gym`` interface allows to easily couple ``GEM`` to other open-source reinforcement